What makes scenarios useful to decision makers in effectively planning for the future? Here I discuss three aspects of scenarios:

 One of the ways we handle unknown unknowns is by using scenarios.
 Scenarios are stories about the future, meant to guide our decision-making in the present.
 Continue reading →

-Community member post by David Brunckhorst, Jamie Trammell and Ian Reeve
+By David Brunckhorst, Jamie Trammell and Ian Reeve

 Landscapes are the stage for the theatre of human-nature interactions.
 What does ‘landscape’ mean and what integrative function does it perform?